absolutejs/citra/README.md

         - `authorizationUrl`: The authorization endpoint’s URL, or a function that receives the provider’s config and returns the URL.
         - `profileRequest`: user-info fetch settings
-        - `revocationRequest?`: optional token revocation settings if the provider supports revocation
+        - `revocationRequest`: optional token revocation settings if the provider supports revocation
         - `tokenRequest`: token exchange/refresh settings

     4. **Static additions** (optional)